chassing/linux-sysadmin-interview-questions/README.md

 * What steps to add a user to a system without using useradd/adduser?
 * What is MAJOR and MINOR numbers of special files?
 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
+* What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>